hypernumbers/hypernumbers-manual/contents/excel-compatible-functions/text/introduction-to-text-fns.rst

 Excel-Compatible Text Functions
 ===============================

-The following Excel-compatible text functions are implemented in Hypernumbers:
+The following Excel-compatible text functions are implemented in Vixo:

 .. toctree::
    :maxdepth: 1